RyanLeiTaiwan/Airbnb_NLG/nmt-tf-1.4/README.md

 cat /tmp/nmt_model/output_infer # To view the inference as output
 ```

+Specifying the *override_loaded_hparams* choice will enable you to modify the
+parameters from the training parameters.

 Note the above commands can also be run while the model is still being trained
 as long as there exists a training